 A U R O R A

-The visual show comprises custom built video-light scanners, an arsenal of strobes and projections that form a backdrop for the stage.
+Visually it comprises custom-built video scanners, an arsenal of strobes and projections that form a backdrop for an enthralling reality-distorting experience.

 PRESS ABOUT THE PROJECT

 Interview with the creators project / vice (in german only).

 16th Oct 2014 - Unsound Festival, Krakow, PL

 30th April 2015 - Oval Space, London, UK

 2nd May 2015 - L.E.V.
 Festival, Gijon, ES

 20th June 2015 - The Hearn, Luminato / Unsound Toronto, CA